Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Definitely in that world of things.

-So, just keep your ears peeled for that.
+So just keep your ears peeled for that.

 Next up, we have Jordan.

-And Jordan, oh man.
+And Jordan,

-Come on Jordan, you've got to look after yourself.
+You've got to look after yourself.

-You can't pull from an empty cup.
+You can't pour from an empty cup.

 You're after my own heart.